 Other times data may be shared

 There are occasions when we are bound to share personal information with our clients.
 An example of this is when we conduct research for pharmaceutical companies that have an explicit “adverse event reporting requirement”.
-When an agreement such as this is in place for a project then we will inform you at the outset and ask for your consent to provide this type of feedback to the client.
+When this type of data is collected we will inform you prior to its collection and obtain your consent for its collection and intended use.

 Simpson Carpenter Ltd reserves the right to make changes to this policy.
 When a change is made to this policy or to the privacy practices we follow, we will update this policy.The date of the last revision will be shown.